 Answer & Audioscript

-24 C (because Ellie says it’s better to play in games which are close he’d prefer to have his own web design company)
+24 C (because Callum says it’s better to play in games which are close he’d prefer to have his own web design company)

 - Practice English Listening Tests for B1 – Listening Test 39